 Sea Turtles – There are a variety of turtles that make the waters of Belize their home.
 Green, loggerhead and hawksbill turtles can be spotted paddling in and out of the coral reef.

 Dolphins – Divers are often surprised when they run into dolphins during a dive, but it always ends up being a highlight of the trip.

-During one of our recent preview bookings, divers were greeted by a pod of friendly dolphins that played, swam and even posed for pictures.
+During one of our recent bookings, divers were greeted by a pod of friendly dolphins that played, swam and even posed for pictures.

 Belize is a unique place to dive because of the diversity of marine life that you’ll likely encounter.
 Explore the majestic aquatic life this diverse ecosystem has to offer when you stay at Belize Dive Haven, the newest diving resort on Turneffe Atoll.

 Belize Dive Haven is located in the pristine Turneffe Atoll, just 30 kilometres offshore from Belize City.
 As part of the Belize Barrier Reef, the Atoll consists of creeks, lagoons, mangrove islands and cays.
 It is home to over 500 species of fish, 65 different species of stony corals as well as birds, turtles, manatees and dolphins.